Fortifications of Mdina: Hospitaller walls

 A major restoration of Mdina's fortifications was undertaken in the 1720s by the French military engineer Charles François de Mondion, during the magistracy of António Manoel de Vilhena.
-L'Isle-Adam's palace, including the remaining parts of the Castellu di la Chitati, were demolished to make way for Palazzo Vilhena, while the main gate was walled up and a new city gate was built in the Baroque style.
-A Baroque portal was also added to the Greeks Gate.
+L'Isle-Adam's palace, including the remaining parts of the Castellu di la Chitati, were demolished to make way for Palazzo Vilhena.
+The main gate was walled up, a new city gate was built in the Baroque style and a Baroque portal was added to the Greeks Gate.
 The remaining medieval towers in the land front were demolished and the Torre dello Standardo was built on the site of the Turri Mastra, while the entire western walls of the city were demolished to make way for a single casemated curtain wall known as Magazine Curtain.
 D'Homedes Bastion was modified with the addition of a bastionette, while traverse-like batteries were built at the extremities of the land front.
 The city was further protected with the construction of outworks, including a covertway, two places-of-arms and a glacis.